-IFRS 16 "Leases"
+IFRS 16

-IFRS 16 "Leases" (hereafter "IFRS 16") provides a comprehensive model for the identification of lease arrangements and their treatment in the financial statements for both lessors and lessees.
-IFRS 16 will supersede IAS 17 "Leases", IFRIC 4 "Determining whether an Arrangement contains a Lease", SIC 15 "Operating Leases - Incentives", and SIC 27 "Evaluating the Substance of Transactions Involving the Legal Form of a Lease".
-The date of initial application of IFRS 16 for the Group will be 1 January 2019.
+IFRS 16 provides a comprehensive model for the identification of lease arrangements and their treatment in the financial statements for both lessors and lessees.
+IFRS 16 supersedes IAS 17 "Leases", IFRIC 4 "Determining whether an Arrangement contains a Lease", SIC 15 "Operating Leases - Incentives", and SIC 27 "Evaluating the Substance of Transactions Involving the Legal Form of a Lease".

-IFRS 16 introduces a single, on-balance sheet lease accounting model for lessees.
-A lessee recognises a rightof-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+IFRS 16 introduced a single, on-balance sheet lease accounting model for lessees.
+It changed the accounting of leases previously classified as operating leases under IAS 17, which were off balance sheet.
+Under IAS 17, operating leases were expensed on a straight-line basis over the term of the lease, and assets and liabilities were recognised only to the extent that there was a timing difference between actual lease payments and the expense recognised.
+Under IFRS 16 a lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 There are recognition exemptions for short-term leases and leases of low-value items.
 In contrast to lessee accounting, IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17; i.e. lessors continue to classify leases as finance or operating leases.